apetrynet/cat-doorbell/README.md

 * Five flashes - Timeout or failure to copy signal

 ## Programming
 Hold down program button until status led flashes twice.
 You now have 5 seconds to push your regular doorbell clicker.
-The status led will flash five times if it times out and once if it succeeded.
+The status led will flash five times if it times out and once if it succeeded.<br>
+When successfully programed the cat-dorbell will ring after a seconds delay to confirm valid ring code is stored.

 ## Hardware (BOM)
 * 1 Arduino/ATMega328P